gbif/hp-antarctic/faq.md

 ### Which data can be shared through SCAR Antarctic Biodiversity Portal?

 > We can assist and support publication of biodiversity from Antarctica, sub Antarctic island(s) and in the Southern Ocean to [GBIF](https://www.gbif.org/) and [OBIS](https://www/obis.org/).
-This includes dataset descriptions, organism occurrences, species checklists, DNA-derived occurrences and sampling events in Please have a
+This includes dataset descriptions, organism occurrences, species checklists, DNA-derived occurrences and sampling events.
-> look at this [blog post](https://data-blog.gbif.org/post/data-shareability/) for more details.
+> Please have a look at this [blog post](https://data-blog.gbif.org/post/data-shareability/) for more details.
 > If you have other data types, but you are not sure where and how to make it available,
 > please [email us](mailto:data-biodiversity-aq@naturalsciences.be) so that we can direct you to people who may be able to
 > help you.